Pokeglitch/gb2a/README.md

 It will continue parsing until it reaches a known address

-Data is written to the output.asm file as individual hex values
+Data is written to the output.asm file as 8-bit hex values

 Values can be (alone or in an array):
   * Number